RockLikeAmadeus/swe-toolbox/unorganized.md

 - In the past I've either tried to have two instances of the same solution open (definitely causes problems) or have multiple startup projects selected.
 This is not optimal.
 Instead, to get a second process running with the debugger attached, you can:
     - Right click the project in the solution explorer, assuming it's an executable of some sort, and select Debug >> Start New Instance
     - Or, you can separately start up an instance of the process you're trying to debug (assuming it's a debug build with debug symbols, not a release build), and at the top of Visual Studio go to Debug >> Attach to Process and select a running process.
+- Also, you can change the maximum number of build threads in the IDE settings
+- Also, you can view the project Build Order by right clicking on the solution in the Solution Explorer

 # Python